-Development Bank of Southern Africa's (DBSA) Ba2 corporate family rating (CFR) reflects its Baseline Credit Assessment (BCA) of ba3 and one notch of uplift, incorporating our assumption of a "strong" probability of support from the Government of South Africa (Ba1 negative), in case of need.
-The latter captures our assessment that the South African government's willingness and capacity to support DBSA is weaker than previously anticipated, in view of increased fiscal challenges that suggest that the government will be more selective in dispersing financial support to state-owned enterprises.
-We also assign a Ba2 issuer rating, based on the Ba2 CFR and the application of our Loss Given Default (LGD) analysis for speculative-grade companies, reflecting the priority of claims and coverage for its capital stock.
-DBSA's national scale ratings are set at Aa3.za/P-1.za.
+Development Bank of Southern Africa's (DBSA) Ba1 corporate family rating (CFR) reflects its Baseline Credit Assessment (BCA) of ba3 and two notches of uplift, incorporating our assumption of a high probability of support from the Government of South Africa (Ba1 negative), in case of need, because of its full government ownership, development mandate and evidence of past capital support.
+We also assign a Ba1 issuer rating, based on the Ba1 CFR and the application of our Loss Given Default (LGD) analysis for speculative-grade companies, reflecting the priority of claims and coverage for its capital stock.
+DBSA's national scale ratings are set at Aa1.za/P-1.za.
 The issuer outlook is negative.

-DBSA's BCA of ba3 reflects two contrasting factors: (1) the bank's high capital buffers, with a tangible common equity (TCE)-to-tangible managed assets ratio of 39.5% as of September 2019, which provide the bank with significant capacity to absorb unexpected losses; and (2) rising industry risks - as DBSA is increasingly focused on higher-risk segments and clients, in response to its development mandate and amidst on-going macro-economic challenges - and high asset risks, as evident by its large proportion of Stage 2 and 3 loans.
+DBSA's BCA of ba3 reflects two contrasting factors: (1) the bank's high capital buffers, with a tangible common equity (TCE)-to-tangible managed assets ratio of 39.5% as of September 2019, which provide the bank with significant capacity to absorb unexpected losses; and (2) rising industry risks - as DBSA is increasingly focused on higher-risk segments and clients, in response to its development mandate and amidst on-going macro-economic challenges - and high asset risks, reflecting its high credit concentrations and large proportion of Stage 2 and 3 loans.